Auction Service CRUD Operations

 If you recall, scanning get items by looking through an entire table, which is inefficient.
 But it's good to know how to do it using the AWS SDK.

-, you'll need to update the Serverless framework in a few places:
+Note: If you're adding a new GET endpoint using scan, you'll need to update the Serverless framework in a few places:

 Add a lambda function for the endpoint